Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 Young and broke, we skipped the honeymoon.
 I moved into my husband’s studio apartment on the Upper West Side, a racially-mixed section of Manhattan.
 While he climbed the corporate ladder, I focused on a journalism career where I was the first Asian American staffer at every paper that hired me.

-First stop: The Hudson Dispatch, a now-defunct New Jersey daily, where I covered the crime scene.
+First stop: The Hudson Dispatch, a now-defunct New Jersey daily, where I covered the crime beat.
 “Here comes Yoko Ono,” the cops would say when I showed up.
 Curious co-workers would ask, “What’s Chinatown like?”
 Or, “Can you recommend a good Chinese restaurant?”
 When the paper hired another female Asian American reporter, people sometimes mixed us up, which really pissed me off.

 Writing saved my life — and career

-You could send me out to cover a city council meeting, two-alarm fire — anything — and I could deliver a polished story in an hour or less.
+You could send me out to cover a city council meeting, two-alarm fire — anything — and I would deliver a polished story in an hour or less.
 I did it all by hand: from frantic note scribbling to on-the-spot outlining.
 Next, I’d call the newsroom collect from a pay phone or landline.
 Speaking clearly and slowly, I would dictate an entire story, including quotes.

 American dreaming, my way